 Your information may be disclosed to third parties in connection with providing products and services to you or an entity associated with you including without limitation:

-Credit reporting bodies that we disclosure your information to may include that information in reports provided to other credit providers or reporting bodies.
-Currently the credit reporting bodies that we deal with are listed below.
-The privacy policies of each of those entities is available on their respective websites:
+Credit reporting bodies that we disclose your information to may include that information in reports provided to other credit providers or reporting bodies.
+Currently, the credit reporting bodies that we deal with are listed below.
+The privacy policies and contact details of each of those entities is available on their respective websites:

 We will use reasonable endeavours to implement express confidentiality agreements with those third parties including obligations to comply with the Privacy Act.